Ethan Sandler

-Ethan Sandler (born December 3, 1972) is an American actor, film producer and writer known for his role of ADA Jeffrey Brandau on the television series Crossing Jordan.
+Ethan Sandler is an American actor, film producer and writer known for his role of ADA Jeffrey Brandau on the television series Crossing Jordan.

 Career

 Sandler's screen credits include The Chocolate War, Flushed, and The Enigma with a Stigma.
-He can be heard in Disney's 2007 computer-animated film Meet the Robinsons as DOR-15 (Doris), Uncle Fritz, Aunt Petunia, Uncle Dimitri, Uncle Spike, Cousin Laszlo, CEO of InventCo.
+He can be heard voicing multiple characters in Disney's 2007 animated film Meet the Robinsons.
 From 2002 to 2007 he was in Crossing Jordan as ADA Jeffrey Brandau.

 Personal life

-Sandler is Jewish and graduated from Northwestern University where he met his future wife, actress Kathryn Hahn.
+Sandler graduated from Northwestern University where he met his future wife, actress Kathryn Hahn.
 They have been married since 2002 and have two children together, Leonard and Mae.
-The family lives in Los Feliz, Los Angeles.
+They live in Los Feliz, Los Angeles.
+In his free time, Sandler enjoys gardening and listening to basketball podcasts.